-- The disk dedicated to the LVM volume is located on /dev/sdb. - The volume group is zenoss_data. - The logical volumes are lv_zenoss and lv_zenoss_queue.
-The logical volumes are used for Zenoss application data, performance data and the RabbitMQ queue data.
+- The disk dedicated to the LVM volume is located on /dev/sdb. - The volume group is zenoss data.

+The logical volume is lv_zenoss.
+The logical volume is used for Zenoss application data and performance data.

 Perform the following procedure to create LVM disks on two nodes: